-Other: Throughout the term, students prepare for the
+Other: Throughout the term, students prepare for the AP exam offered in early May.

-AP exam offered in early May.
-Some colleges and universities may grant college credit to students who score a 3, 4 or 5 on the AP exam.
 See the Learning Options for Students section on page 17 for more information about AP exams, fees and credit transfers.

-Students in grades 10 - 12 have the option of earning college credit through EvCC.
-See the Learning Options for Students section on page 17 for more information about the College in the High School program.
+Students may have the option of earning college credit through CiHS.
+See the Learning

+Options for Students section on page 17 for more information about the CiHS program.